Updated: 6 days ago

 5. Iceland’s waterfalls

 Iceland’s waterfalls are best viewed in the early summer months after the snow has melted.
 This is when their flow is at its strongest and most impressive.
 However, they can also be enjoyed year-round and they most definitely should be.
-Iceland nature tours aren’t complete without seeing several of these exquisite cascades in their full glory.
+Iceland nature tours aren’t complete without seeing several of these incredible natural wonders in their full glory.
 Here are some of our favorites:

 Gullfoss Waterfall – A two-tiered extravaganza on the Golden Circle route.